 What is concern trolling?

 It’s when an individual posts a comment on an Internet article or forum or sends an email to a website administrator, for example, acting as if they would become an ally except for their “concerns.”
-In reality, they are not supportive and are looking to silence or shut down their target of concern with their “concerns.”
+In reality, they’re not being supportive, but rather are looking to silence or shut down their target of concern with their “concerns.”

-Concern trolling is just a more “artful” shaming tactic meant to put the target on the defensive and to engender guilt.
+Concern trolling is just a thinly veiled shaming tactic meant to put the target on the defensive and to engender guilt.

 A few days ago, an email from Lana (not her real name) washed upon the shores of Lake Shrink4Men.
 Guess what — Lana is concerned: